WojciechMatuszewski/programming-notes/web/react/react.md

 };
 ```

 Results in so called `stale-state`?.
 Well if you log the value inside the `Eager` function you will see the correct value of the `counter` is passed.
-So the state is not `stale` per se, **the component did not rerendered**.
+So the state is not `stale` per se, **the component did not re-rendered**.
 This is where **3 phases of actually rendering** comes in.
 Your functional component WAS invoked and the current (correct) value WAS passed into the `useState` hook, but no updates to the dom were committed.

 This is happening because the _initial state_ is only set **once**, when the component is created.
 There is no magical sync between the initial state and the props.